The Eviction Prevention Initiative (EPI) is a rental and utility assistance program offered by the Georgia Department of Community Affairs (DCA).

 DCA can pay for rental and utility arrears, future rent and utilities, late fees up to 8% of the total arrears, and in some cases: moving expenses and security deposit for a new home.

 DCA will not pay court costs or attorney fees.
 DCA will not pay late fees that are greater than 8% of the total amount of arrears that you owe.
-If your landlord does not waive these fees, you are responsible to pay any fees that DCA does not cover.
+If your landlord does not waive these fees, you may be responsible to pay any fees that DCA does not cover.
+DCA cannot process an application if your name is not on the lease, and DCA does not assist Padsplit properties.